dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 absurd('fizzbuzz'); // error: Argument of type '"fizzbuzz"' is not assignable to parameter of type 'never'.
 ```

-When our `notification.type` above is being checked, it narrows down gradually to lesser and lesser type, until only `discord` literal is left, and finally we narrow `discord` literal itself.
+When our `notification.type` above is checked, it narrows down gradually to lesser and lesser type, until only `discord` literal is left, and finally we narrow `discord` literal itself.

 When nothing is left out of our poor `notification.type` type, only `never` remains.